Liberia health workers to stage go-slow for Ebola hazard pay

 The protest, announced last week, would come despite a plea from the U.N. health agency that the workers avoid industrial action.

 Nearly 2,000 people have died from Ebola in Liberia out of at least 3,696 infected.
-The West African state is at the centre of an epidemic that has killed more than 3,400 people there and in neighbouring Sierra Leone and Guinea.
+The West African state is at the center of an epidemic that has killed more than 3,400 people there and in neighboring Sierra Leone and Guinea.

 The hemorrhagic virus has also taken a heavy toll on health workers and this has galvanized the National Health Workers Association of Liberia, said its secretary general George Williams.